 The Trust Fund's policy is to report cash equivalents at cost which approximates fair value.
-Cash equivalents consist primarily of money market investments in Blackrock Liquidity Funds.
+Cash equivalents consist of money market investments in Blackrock Liquidity Funds.
 This portfolio invests in first-tier only securities, primarily including: domestic and foreign corporate obligations, domestic and foreign bank obligations, securities issued or guaranteed by the U.S. government or its agencies, and fully collateralized repurchase agreements.
+Investments in money market funds were not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 Although the funds seek to preserve the value of the investment at \$1.00 per share, it is possible to lose money investing in these funds.
-During the fourth quarter of 2008, the U.S. Treasury Department extended temporary insurance coverage to participating money market funds under the terms of the Temporary Guaranty Program for Money Market Funds.
-Effective September 19, 2008, the Blackrock Liquidity Funds are participating in the U.S. Treasury Guarantee Program for Money Market Funds.
-The program generally does not guarantee any new investments in the funds made after September 19, 2008, and is scheduled to expire on September 19, 2009 unless extended.